-A seasoned DeMayo Law Offices lawyer can prepare and file your wrongful death claim, so you don’t have to navigate the complicated system on your own.
+A seasoned DeMayo Law Offices lawyer can prepare and file your wrongful death claim, so you don’t have to navigate the complicated system alone.
 If we have to, we can bring your case to court and prove its validity in front of a judge.

 Almost any kind of fatal accident caused by someone else can prompt a valid wrongful death case, but most claims fall into one of the following categories.

-Statistics gathered by the National Safety Council reveal that an estimated 38,800 people lost their lives in traffic accidents in 2019.
-This is a small reduction from previous years, but it’s still a shocking number.
+Statistics gathered by the National Safety Council reveal that an estimated 46,020 people were killed in motor vehicle crashes in 2021, a 9% increase over 2020.
 Careless drivers who speed, drive under the influence of drugs or alcohol, or engage in other dangerous behaviors often cause these fatal crashes.
 They can be held responsible for their recklessness or negligence in an automobile accident wrongful death claim.

-Sometimes doctors, nurses, and other medical personnel make grave errors or fail to provide adequate care.
+Sometimes doctors, nurses, and other medical personnel make grave errors or failure to provide adequate care.
 When medical staff does not follow the correct procedures, they can make mistakes during surgery, diagnosing an illness or injury, treating an illness, or prescribing medication.
 These mistakes can be fatal.
 When they are, you can initiate a wrongful death claim against the doctor or other caregiver that caused your family member’s death.

 Selling defective products to consumers can be hazardous.
-Unfortunately, every year the market is filled with dangerous drugs, toxic food, faulty vehicle parts, and even harmful children’s toys.
+Unfortunately, the market is filled with dangerous drugs, toxic food, faulty vehicle parts, and even harmful children’s toys every year.
 The federal government requires companies to test their goods before they reach consumer shelves, so if they release an unsafe product, they are at fault for any injuries it causes.
-Manufacturers and sellers of defective products can be held liable for wrongful death using product liability law.
+Manufacturers and sellers of defective products can be liable for wrongful death using product liability law.